COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (28 January 2021)

 The publication deadline will be met by a timely upload of the PDF versions to the eDiss portal.

-In line with the University rules, oral examinations in presence are NOT permitted until further notice (12 January 2021) (see also Coronavirus-related updates of the University).
+In line with the University rules, oral examinations in presence are NOT permitted until further notice (level 3) (see also Coronavirus-related updates of the University).
 This also applies to doctoral students employed by UMG!

 For video-based disputations, the following rules apply.It is possible to take the doctoral examination (colloquium with presentation and oral defense) using an appropriate video system.
 The videoconferencing page of the GWDG informs about various videoconferencing services with recommendations and guidelines how to use them.